Al Held: Geometric abstraction

 In 1967 Held felt that he was being limited by the flatness of previous hard edge abstractions.Berggruen, Tobias.
 (2021).
 "Abstraction and Artifice," in Shapes, New York: Alexander Berggruen, 9.
 ISBN 9781734292138 He wanted a way to create more picture space in some way, however painting shapes onto shapes would constantly hide beneath one another.
 Therefore, Held believed that adding depth and making the shapes appear three-dimensional on the canvas was his best option.
 The works Giza Gate II and Flemish IV are good examples of this style.
 A representative black-and-white mural of volumetric forms in space, Rothko's Canvas, was commissioned for The Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, NY.

 All of these works are composed in acrylic black and white.
 The quasi-geometric structures zigzag in all directions making complex shapes usually cubical.
 Despite the same consistency of content throughout the works each maintain a unique design of their own.
 Grid like elements started becoming more apparent suggesting structure similar to that of the framework in buildings.
 The paintings are in a way disorienting with their uncentered patterns and no place to gain perspective.
 As his art's complexity grew the idea of his art to be deemed minimalistic became less of a dominant label.
 Another remarkable characteristic of these works is the scale.
 For example, in Philadelphia during 1976 he painted his two largest murals, Order/Disorder and Ascension/Descension.
 Each mural was 13 x 90 feet and stretches throughout an office building.

+The Pérez Art Museum Miami, holds an example of Held's geometric abstraction series titled Solar Wind I, produced between 1973-74.